Open Water Swimming / Pool Events · Workflow guide

 Pro tip

-Review Flagged Photos & Cross-Reference with Cap Color / Body Marking
+Review Flagged Photos & Cross-Reference with Cap Color / Heat & Lane

 RaceTagger flags low-confidence detections — typically spray shots, extreme angles, or identical-looking caps.
 For these, use your heat sheet notes and cap color to narrow the field.
-Body marking (visible tattoos, sponsor logos) can confirm identity.
+The entry list organized by heat and lane confirms identity when the number itself is unreadable.

 Pro tip